joakim-brannstrom/dextool_mutate_demo/README-windows.txt

 Mosquitto for Windows
 =====================

-Mosquitto for Windows comes in 32-bit and 64-bit flavours.
+Mosquitto for Windows comes in 64-bit and 32-bit flavours.
+All dependencies are provided in the installer.

-In both cases, the dependencies are not provided in this installer and must be installed separately in the case that they are not already available.

 Capabilities
 ------------

-Some versions of Windows have limitations on the number of concurrent connections, set at approximately 2048 connections depending on the version of Windows you are using.
+Some versions of Windows have limitations on the number of concurrent connections.
+In modern versions of Windows, e.g. Windows 10 or Windows Server 2019, this is approximately 8192 connections.
+In earlier versions of Windows, this limit is 2048 connections.

 Websockets